redFrik/udk14-Clicks_and_Cuts/udk160107/README.md

 )
 ```

-another example that uses ascii values from a string to set the playback rate.
+another example that uses ascii values from a string to set the trigger rate.

 ```
 (